#40

 about mom’s day of labor, whistling like a kettle for the Wounded King,

-who toots at her with church shell as though she were an animal & the sound not made of gas.
+who toots at her with a church shell as though she were an animal & the sound not made of gas.

 The one where